ironhack-datalabs/datalis0819/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-Hello I'm Miguel
+Hello I'm Vian
-I'm from Lisboa, with a Mastaers in Econom and my tech exp is more akin to torubleshooting peoples probs wiht google
+I'm from Lisboa, with a Mastrs in Economics and my tech exp is more akin to torubleshooting peoples problemss wiht google

 # Why am I here